The SSAT at Home is available only in the U.S. and Canada.

 We recommend starting the install of the Secure Browser from the Chrome browser on your PC or Mac after you close all applications and reboot your computer.

 The check-in process begins once your proctor connects via chat and requires the completion of a room scan, a selfie, and successful launch of the Secure Browser prior to the proctor connecting.

 Testing accommodations are provided for students that take the SSAT at Home, as like any other SSAT.

 If your student has technical issues that prevent the start of the test, rest assured that EMA will provide your student with a free opportunity to retake the SSAT.

-If your student has a disconnection or another technical issue that prevents the completion of the test, rest assured that EMA will provide your student a free opportunity to retake the SSAT.
+If your student has a disconnection or another technical issue that prevents the completion of the test, rest assured that EMA will work with you.

 We recommend having students take the SSAT at Home at different times to allow individual assistance from parents or guardians and preserve bandwidth.

 Your student will be able to take two (2) scheduled breaks or request an unscheduled break by typing "break" in the proctor chat.